Thomas Emlyn

-Thomas Emlyn (1663–1741) was an English nonconformist divine.
+Thomas Emlyn (1663–1741) was an English Nonconformist Unitarian theologian.

 Life

 Emlyn was born at Stamford, Lincolnshire.
 He later served as chaplain to the Letitia, the Presbyterian countess of Donegal, who was the daughter of Sir William Hicks, 1st Baronet.
 Letitia married Arthur Chichester, 1st Earl of Donegall, in 1651 and outlived him.

 After serving as chaplain to Sir Robert Rich, Emlyn went on to become a colleague to Joseph Boyse, a Presbyterian minister in Dublin, in 1691.
-However, his tenure was cut short due to his own confession of unitarianism, and for publishing An Humble Inquiry into the Scripture Account of Jesus Christ in 1702.
+However, his tenure was cut short due to his own confession of Unitarianism, and for publishing An Humble Inquiry into the Scripture Account of Jesus Christ in 1702.
 As a result, he was sentenced to a year's imprisonment for blasphemy and fined £1000.
 It wasn't until more than two years later (thanks to the intervention of Boyse), he was released in 1705 upon payment of £90.

-Emlyn is credited as being the first English preacher to openly identify himself as "unitarian."
+Emlyn is credited as being the first English preacher to openly identify himself as "Unitarian."
 In his diary, he reflects, "I thank God that He did not call me to this lot of suffering till I had arrived at maturity of judgment and firmness of resolution, arid that He did not desert me when my friends did.
 He never let me be so cast down as to renounce the truth or to waver in my faith."
 Regarding Christ, Emlyn writes, "We may regard with fervent gratitude so great a benefactor, but our esteem and rational love must ascend higher and not rest till it centre in his God and ours."

 In his later years, Emlyn preached a good deal in Paul's Alley, Barbican.
 He died in London in 1741.